 Advice when using our recycling centres

-- Please separate your waste and recycling before you arrive at the recycling centre, to reduce any delays on site.
+- Separate your waste and recycling before you arrive at the recycling centre, to reduce any delays on site.

 - Cars, including cars with single axle trailers under 1.8 metres long, can visit sites without booking.

 - Vans and light goods vehicles are allowed to bring domestic waste, but must book before visiting a recycling centre.
-Please read our information and check if you need to book a slot for your vehicle.
+Read our information and check if you need to book a slot for your vehicle.

 - Pedestrian access is not allowed at Alexandra Park, Blackstaff Way or Palmerston Road recycling centres for health and safety reasons.

-- Please show respect for our staff at all times.
+- Show respect for our staff at all times.
 We have a zero-tolerance policy on work-related violence.

 We have four centres you can use for recycling household waste.
 Our recycling centres are free to use.